mrigankvashist/100-Days-of-Java/README.md

 You are given an array(arr) containing only 0's, 1's, and 2's.
 You have to sort the given array in increasing order and in linear time.

+- ### Target Sum Pair 1
+You are given an array(arr) of distinct integers and a target.
+You have to print all the pairs having their sum equal to the target.

+- ### Pivot In Sorted And Rotated Array
+You are given an array(arr) of distinct integers, which is sorted and rotated around an unknown point.
+You have to find the smallest element in O(logN) time-complexity